Drought Awareness & Preparedness

 The “How To”The “How To”

 Missouri and Illinois react to droughts in very different fashions.
-Missouri is a response oriented state while Illinois is a mitigation based.
-Our regions is in a prime location to work-off the strengths of both systems.
+Missouri is a response oriented state, while Illinois is a mitigation based.
+Our region is in a prime location to work off the strengths of both systems.

 From the Illinois side, the “Drought of 2012, A Report of the Governor’s Drought Response Task Force” describes in great detail the causes and effects of a drought in 2012.
 It also offers recommendations on how to mitigate further damage from future droughts.
-Missouri’s Missouri Drought Response Plan details the steps that need to be taken to respond to a drought.
-It specifically gives great information on what is needed from the local, state and national levels of government.
+Missouri’s Drought Mitigation and Response Plan details the steps that need to be taken to respond to a drought.
+It gives information about what is needed from the local, state and national levels of government.

 Planning & ZoningPlanning & Zoning

-The Report of the (Illinois) Governor’s Drought Response Task Forceconcerning the drought of 2012 thouroughly covers the effects that the drought had on Illinois.
-On pages 16 the report covers the policy issues related to the drought and recommendations for policy changes to address future droughts.
+The Report of the (Illinois) Governor’s Drought Response Task Force concerning the drought of 2012 thouroughly covers the effects that the drought had on Illinois.
+On page 16 the report covers the policy issues related to the drought and recommendations for policy changes to address future droughts.

 Dollars & CentsDollars & Cents

-The Missouri Drought Response Planlays out how Missouri should handle drought conditions and water supply issues.
+The Missouri Drought Mitigation and Response Plan lays out how Missouri should handle drought conditions and water supply issues.
 Appendix 9 on page 45 lists the various costs associated with a drought.

-The Illinois Water Sciences Page provided by the United States Geological Survey publishes a page entitled “Drought: Perceptions, Effects, and Assessment.”This page provides information on the multiple negative impacts of drought including : damaged/diminished crop harvests, loss of electricity generation, poor surface water quality, recreational opportunities lost, and transportation problems.
+The Central Midwest Water Science Center from the United States Geological Survey provides information on the multiple negative impacts of drought including: damaged/diminished crop harvests, loss of electricity generation, poor surface water quality, recreational opportunities lost, and transportation problems.

 Measuring SuccessMeasuring Success

-The National Weather Service Weather Forecast Office has a drought level page for Missouri and Illinois.
+The National Weather Service Climate Prediction Center offers drought information.
 Updates are made as conditions change.
-The drought level page measures the amount of rainwater coming down in each county.
-This information can be used to persuade residents to start connserving more water.
+This information can be used to persuade residents to start conserving more water.

 Case StudiesCase Studies